-Find an instructor
+Find a good instructor

-Firstly, take some lessons.
 Driving with your mum or dad or your partner is good practice, but to really make sure you are doing everything correctly and safely enough to pass the test, you’ll need the expert help of a fully qualified driving instructor.

 Wait until you’re ready